How I Went From Photographer to Filmmaker With No Budget or Experience

 - • Offer collaborations

-- • Look for students or indie filmmakers who want to grow their reel
+- • Look for students or indie filmmakers who want to build their reel

 - • Be kind, organized, and clear with your vision